Keto Single Serve Cake

 So I decided to try to create a pretty keto single serve cake since I was the only one eating it.

-I mean, just look at how pretty this is!
+Just look at how pretty this is!

 Or what about purple flowers?
 I did that too!
 Although I have to admit that even though purple is my favorite color, I prefer the pink flowers.